kasuken/vscode-copilot-insights/README.md

     - Lists organizations where you have Copilot access
     - Displays quota cards with progress bars and pacing guidance
     - Status badges (🟢 Healthy, 🟡 Watch, 🔴 Risk) based on quota percentage
+    - **Copy Summary to Clipboard** button for exporting insights as Markdown
     - Auto-refreshes when the view becomes visible
     - Manual refresh button in the title bar
   - **Status bar indicator**: